act-framework/act/docs/concepts/reducers.md

 #### More idiomatic reducers

 Many people are put off for the usage of `switch`.
-Although this is an aesthetical judgement and there's nothing intrinsically wrong with it, there are more idiomatic ways to write reducers.
+Although this is an aesthetic judgement and there's nothing intrinsically wrong with it, there are more idiomatic ways to write reducers.

 First of all a switch statement is the poor cousins of [pattern matching and